Project Lead

 Christoph Balzar, Ph.D., is an art scholar with research interests in museum theory, colonialism and the politics of memory.
 He teaches in the departments of «Aesthetic Education» and «Art Science» at the University of Potsdam and curates exhibitions at the intersection of art and activism in Germany and abroad.

 MAX BÖHNER, M.A., studied Art and Visual History and German Literature in Berlin.
 Currently, he is pursuing his PhD in Art and Visual History at the Humboldt University of Berlin with a dissertation project on the queer visual culture in the United States between 1945 and 1969.
-In 2020, he was a visiting lecturer at the Humboldt-University and a research assistant for Megan Luke.
-Since 2020, he has been a research associate in Modern and Contemporary Art History at the Academy of Fine Arts in Dresden.
-His research has been supported by the Humboldt-Universitäts-Gesellschaft, the Terra Foundation for American Art and the Bibliotheca Hertziana.
+He was a visiting lecturer at Humboldt-University (2020) and at the University of the Arts Berlin (2024) as well as a research assistant for Megan Luke (USC, 2020–21) and a research associate in Modern and Contemporary Art History at the Academy of Fine Arts in Dresden (2020–24).
+His research has been supported by the Humboldt-Universitäts-Gesellschaft, the Terra Foundation for American Art, the Bibliotheca Hertziana, and the Italian Ministry of Foreign Affairs.
 Research areas are art and visual culture in Europe and the US from the 19th century to the present, with emphases on queer studies and theory, gender studies, aesthetics, intermediality, and film history.

 Alex Bykov, M.A., graduated from Kyiv University of Construction and Architecture.
 In his architectural research he explores the legacy of Ukrainian urban planning of the second half of the 20th century.
 From September 2022 to February 2023 is a guest researcher and scholarship holder of the Bridging Scholarship Ukraine of University of Potsdam.
 His research project is called «Wild Wonderland: Architecture in Ukraine through Photographic and Archival Sources during the 1990ies» and focuses on the mostly unexplored period in the history of Ukrainian architecture from 1991 till 2008.
 Bykov is co-editor of the book «Soviet Modernism, Brutalism, Postmodernism.
 Buildings and Structures in Ukraine 1955–1991» (Osnovy Publishing and DOM Publishers, 2019) and the book «Orthodox Chic» (Osnovy Publishing, 2020).